Riemannian geometry

-Riemannian geometry is the branch of differential geometry that studies Riemannian manifolds, defined as smooth manifolds with a Riemannian metric (an inner product on the tangent space at each point that varies smoothly from point to point).
+Riemannian geometry is the branch of differential geometry that studies Riemannian manifolds.
+An example of a Riemannian manifold is a surface, on which distances are measured by the length of curves on the surface.
+Riemannian geometry is the study of surfaces and their higher-dimensional analogs (called manifolds), in which distances are calculated along curves belonging to the manifold.
+Formally, Riemannian geometry is the study of smooth manifolds with a Riemannian metric (an inner product on the tangent space at each point that varies smoothly from point to point).
 This gives, in particular, local notions of angle, length of curves, surface area and volume.
 From those, some other global quantities can be derived by integrating local contributions.